trancongbao/trancongbao.github.io/Software_Decomposition/1_What_Is_Software_Decomposition.md

 Even though data+logic can be encapsulated using either modules in C or objects in Java, there are two critical differences.

-One critical difference is that multiple similar objects in Java can be instatiated from the same class (the blueprint specifying what fields and methods are included).
-C modules basically function as packages in Java.
-Java `class` is closer to C `struct`.
-C `struct` supports Association, Aggregation and Composition.
-However, C `struct` does not support encapsulation of data and behavior in the Java sense.
-We can only approximate by adding field of function pointer to a `struct`.
-Then we can simulate the Dependency and Inheritance relationship.
+One critical difference is that multiple similar objects in Java can be _instatiated_ from the same class (the blueprint specifying what fields and methods are included).

-The other crirical difference is relationship between the parts.
+The other crirical difference is the relationships between the parts.
 Java provides built-in constructs to manage the following relationships between objects.
 C does not provides built-in constructs to manage the relationships between modules, except dependency in the form of `#inlcude`.

 | Relationship | C   | Java |
 | ------------ | --- | ---- |